bsurajpatra/Agriculture-Aquaculture-System-AAS/README.md

 Key functions include:

 \- Validation of loan clearance before transfer

 \- Entry of buyer and seller farmer details

 \- Approval by government officials for ownership change

 \- Automatic update of new land records in the portal

 This ensures secure, transparent, and traceable land ownership management within the system.

+## User Story 5: Subsidy \& Purchase

+This module allows the government to directly purchase crops from farmers and handle subsidy or insurance payments.

+The purchase amount or subsidy is transferred to the farmer’s Aadhaar-linked bank account.

+Key functions include:

+\- Tracking of crop readiness and sale to government

+\- Auto-payment of purchase value to bank accounts

+\- Management of subsidy and insurance transactions

+\- Integration with loan repayment for seamless processing

+This ensures transparency, timely payments, and accurate government-to-farmer fund transfers.